A Little Bird Tells Us About the Necessity of Native Plants

 Insects are crucial

 It is the living environment—including insects—that sustains us and every other species.
-Herbivorous insects make up more than a third of the world’s animals, and their role is indispensable: By converting plant material to protein, they are nature’s only way of getting plants’ energy into animals who don’t eat plants directly, and into the animals who eat the ones who feed on insects.
+Herbivorous insects make up more than a third of the world’s animals, and their role is indispensable: By converting plant material to protein, they are nature’s only way of getting plants’ energy into animals who don’t eat plants directly, as well as into the animals who eat the ones who feed on insects.

 Egg cluster for Baby